Shreenidhimedar/Restaurant-review-Sentiment-analysis/README.md

 1.Data Preprocessing: Clean and preprocess textual data, including tokenization, stop-word removal, and stemming/lemmatization.

-2.Sentiment Classification: Use classification algorithms like Logistic Regression, Naive Bayes, or Support Vector Machines (SVM) to classify review sentiments.
+2.Sentiment Classification: Use classification algorithms like Linear Regression, Logistic Regression, Naive Bayes to classify review sentiments.

 3.Visualization: Generate visualizations such as word clouds and sentiment distribution charts to provide insights into customer opinions.